nightscout/nightscout.github.io/src/documents/posts/2015-02-26-towards-aggregating.html.md

 ![Nightscout testimonial with screenshot][screenshot-nightscout]

 What if you wanted a way to look at more than one Nightscout at the same time?
-That's where [nightscout-aggregator] comes into play.
+That's where [nightscout-aggregator][nightscout-aggregator] comes into play.
 Originally designed to help create screenshots for a presentation, it has become a useful starting point for a couple of interesting use
 cases: